Updated October 2022

 You may have heard of woven and non-woven gauze.
 What is the difference between the two, and where should you use each type of gauze?

 Woven gauze is loosely woven, usually from cotton fibers.
 This allows for absorption or wicking of exudate and other fluids into or through the gauze.
 Woven gauze could have fine or coarse mesh with different thread counts.
 Standard woven gauze is usually 8-ply, meaning it has 8 layers of material.
 Premium gauze is 12-ply, which is noticeably thicker and more absorbent.

-Coarse gauze are generally useful for debridement.
+Coarse gauze are generally useful for debridement, since it's coarser texture is more "grippy."
 Fine gauze is usually applied as packing when treating wounds.
 Woven gauze, however, tends not to be the most absorbent and may leave lint in the wound, especially if cut (which is not a great idea).

 Image: A close-up view of a woven gauze pad